 - A stipend of $4,000 for the summer

-- An opportunity grant to help alleviate financial burdens that might arise during the Fellowship.
+- An opportunity grant of up to $1000 to help alleviate financial burdens that might arise during the Fellowship

-- A 2-3 page personal statement including: why you are interested in becoming a Pinkerton Community Fellow; what you hope to gain as a Fellow; and an assessment of your strengths and challenges.
+- A 2-3 page double-spaced personal statement including: why you are interested in becoming a Pinkerton Community Fellow; what you hope to gain as a Fellow; and an assessment of your strengths and weaknesses